viktorsapozhok/docker-python-ofelia/README.md

 Note, that we don't want to install cron in docker container.
 The reason is that using cron we need to run ``task`` under root what can cause some inconvenience when using environment variables.
-Instead, we are using Ofelia docker scheduler which does all the dirty work for us.
+Instead, we are using [Ofelia docker scheduler][1] which does all the dirty work for us.

 Here is the docker-compose configuration: